Azure/chaos-engineering-demo/README.md

 ## Documentation
-We have several documents in this repo that will help you understand, use, and contribute to this project.
+We have several documents in this repo that will help you understand, use, and contribute to this project:

 | |
 |:--|